jasonbrooks/byo-atomic/README.md

 After you've created your image(s), future runs of the `rpm-ostree compose tree` command will add updated packages to your repo, which you can pull down to an Atomic instance.
 For more information on updating, see "Configuring your Atomic instance to receive updates," below.

+### Converting images to .vdi (if desired)

 These scripts produce qcow2 images, which are ready to use with OpenStack or with virt-manager/virsh.
 To produce *.vdi images, use qemu-img to convert:

 `qemu-img convert -f qcow2 c7-atomic.qcow2 -O vdi c7-atomic.vdi`

+### How to log in?

-The atomic images are born with no root password, so it's necessary to supply a password or key to log in using cloud-init.
+Your atomic images will be born with no root password, so it's necessary to supply a password or key to log in using cloud-init.
 If you're using a virtualization application without cloud-init support, such as virt-manager or VirtualBox, you can create a simple iso image to provide a key or password to your image when it boots.

 To create this iso image, you must first create two text files.